leon-ai/docs.getleon.ai/docs/README.md

 ## Docker Installation <Badge text="1.0.0-beta.1+"/>

-You can also use Docker to install and run Leon.
+You can also use Docker to install and run Leon:

 ```bash
 # Build